Frequently Asked Questions About Behavioral Activation For Depression

 Behavioral psychologists typically treat depression with the belief that it is a learned mental disorder, that it is not innate.
 Thus, they help sufferers unlearn their depressive symptoms.

-Behavioral activation is commonly used for depression treatment.
-Just like cognitive therapy, it also works to help patients understand the connection between their thoughts and emotions.
+Behavioral activation is commonly used for the treatment of depression.
+Just like cognitive therapy, behavioral activation for depression also works to help patients understand the connection between their thoughts and emotions.

-A behavioral technique is used by therapists when they perform cognitive-behavioral therapy.
-One process involves gradually exposing patients to their fear but put in a safe environment to eventually learn to overcome this particular fear.
+A behavioral technique is used by therapists when they perform cognitive-behavioral therapy cbt.
+One process involves gradually exposing patients to their fear but putting them in a safe environment to eventually learn to overcome this particular fear.

 Yes, depression is a learned behavior, according to behavioral psychologists.
 However, some experts believe that depression is caused by a combination of stressors in an individual’s environment and a lack of personal coping skills.